 Children ages 10 – 14 enjoy hands-on horse experiences and the daily activities of a working barn.
 In “Riding Sense,” kids ages 12 – 14 enjoy the fun of our “Horse Sense” but also a daily riding lesson.
 Kids can also enjoy two new camps over spring and winter breaks.
-For session information and registration forms, visit our Kids Camps page.
+For information about winter camps, visit our online registration.

-Information on this year's lesson programs will be available in our program guide in early 2015.
-We'll offer Horsemanship l through IV/V group lessons, plus private and semi-private lessons from April through Oct.
+We offer Horsemanship l through IV/V group lessons, plus private and semi-private lessons from April through Oct.
 2015.
 Lessons are offered to all ages over 12 years.
-View the lesson registration form.
+View the program guide and the lesson registration form.

 Beginner Horsemanship I Group Lessons are designed for the inexperienced equestrian as well as for those with past experience who feel they need a refresher course.
 Students will learn a balanced seat in a Western saddle.
 Objectives of the course include: how to correctly halter and tie a horse, basic grooming, mounting a horse, the rider’s position in the saddle to develop a secure and balanced seat at the walk and trot, basic aids for turning and stopping a horse plus much more.
 The group lessons consist of a six-week session, with lessons meeting once per week for two hours.